smwikipedia/PcieConfigParser/README.md

 ## Synopsis
 A script to parse the 4KB configration space dump of a PCIe device.

+The script works in a **data-driven** paradigm.
+It can find capabilities or extended capabilities based on the schema defined in PCIe spec.
+But it won't further parse those capabilities unless you provide enough details in the corresponding yaml files.

+For example, All DVSECs have an extended capability ID of 0x23.
+The script will report all the DVSECs as 0x23 extended capabilities.
+But it won't parse further details unless you specify more info of a specific DVSEC in the yaml and place the details under corresponsding DVSEC IDs.

 ```
 usage: PcieParser.py [-h] [-d DUMP] [-hdr] [-c] [-ec] [-f] [-p] [-r] [-cid CID] [-ecid ECID]